Lead vs Lag (Lead Time Lag Time) in Scheduling

 In brief, lead and lag time are used in conjunction with the relationships (or dependencies) to modify these dependencies.

-In this article we discussed the concept lead vs lag time with the help of real world examples.
+In this article, we provided lead and lag definition project management and analyzed real-world examples for better understanding.
 Note that Lead vs Lag time is an important concept for PMP and CAPM Certification Exam.
-You may encounter one or more than one questions related with the concept.
+You may encounter one or more than one questions related to the concept.